vytautasmatukynas/Order-Managment-Web-App/README.md

 # Order-Managment-Web-App

-My first desktop app with Flask.
+My first web app with Flask.

 This app is under construction.